elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 ## Logging custom properties

 `Elmah.Io.Extensions.Logging` support Microsoft.Extensions.Logging scopes from version `3.6.x`.
 In short, scopes are a way to decorate your log messages like enrichers in Serilog and context in NLog and log4net.
-By including properties to a scope, these properties automatically go into the *Data* tab on elmah.io.
+By including properties in a scope, these properties automatically go into the *Data* tab on elmah.io.

 To define a new scope, wrap your logging code in a `using`: